overington/dissertation-scattering-amplitudes/dissertation/chapters/70-spinor-helicity-formalism.md

 \end{align}
 \end{definition}

-Squaring each of the pauli matrices produces the identity matrix:
+Squaring each of the Pauli matrices produces the identity matrix:

 \begin{equation}
   \label{eq:pauli_identity}